roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 "Or just call us, we'll fly over."
 "We are happy for your, Shii-chan, very existence."
 "Right.
 That's why, no matter what happens, don't do something like destroying or hurting yourself.
 We will show you a beautiful world, we will definitely protect you."
-"Ah," exclaims Yuuyami, as though recalling unexpectedly​, "perhaps Shii-chan has already decided on the name?"
+"Ah," exclaims Yuuyami, as though recalling unexpectedly, "perhaps Shii-chan has already decided on the name?"
 "Ah--!"
 Lydia alarmed upon remembering likewise; "yes, maybe you aren't Shii-chan any more!?"
 "We messed it up, aren't we, Lydia.
 Would you like to reshoot?"
 "Eh---?
 We took it with such a pains, it's fine."